9 Best Renters Insurance Companies in New Jersey of 2026

 - Bundling discount: Discount to bundle pet or auto insurance (where available).

-- Protective device: Policy buyers may qualify for savings for having burglar alarms, and smoke/fire detectors installed.
+- Protective device: Policy buyers may qualify for savings for installing burglar alarms and smoke/fire detectors.

 - Full payment: Renters can get a discount if they pay the entire premium for the year upfront.